jon-harper/E34M1/docs/modules/abl.md

 ---
-title: ABL
+title: ABL Side Mount
-summary: Components for the ABL Module
+summary: Components for the ABL Side Mount
 authors: Jon Harper
 date: 2023-4-5
 ---

-The ABL module is a mount point for some ABL methods.
+The side mount is used by most ABL methods and attaches to the Front.

 !!! note
     See the [Bottom Horns](bottom.md) module for Klicky and Beacon mounting options.